AYJACKSON-ICS4U/20time-log-due-every-saturday-night-kashrocks/README.md

 - Created a video explaining my thought proccess for creating the pwoer eficient charger
 - edited and filmed within two days, happy with the turn out.

+# Week 13 (Dec 11 - Dec 17)
+- Added a reflection component to the video
+- Started the Slideshow